Simba · the Etlworks AI agent

 No training on your data

-When you bring your own OpenAI key, your data flows through your provider relationship — covered by the privacy terms you already negotiated.
-Etlworks doesn’t sit in the middle.
-When using the Etlworks-managed wallet, our provider contracts include opt-out from training, and conversations aren’t shared across customers.
+We use frontier LLMs from major providers under enterprise agreements that prohibit training on customer data.
+When you bring your own OpenAI key, your data flows through your provider relationship under your own terms — Etlworks doesn’t sit in the middle.
+When using the Etlworks-managed wallet, your conversations aren’t shared across customers and aren’t used for training.

 Approval before changes